klmnden/azure-docs.tr-tr/articles/vpn-gateway/create-routebased-vpn-gateway-powershell.md

   -VirtualNetwork $virtualNetwork
 ```

-Sanal ağ kullanan bir alt ağ yapılandırması ayarlayın [Set-AzureRmVirtualNetwork](/powershell/module/azurerm.network/Set-AzureRmVirtualNetwork) cmdlet'i.
+Kullanarak sanal ağ için alt ağ yapılandırması ayarlayın [Set-AzureRmVirtualNetwork](/powershell/module/azurerm.network/Set-AzureRmVirtualNetwork) cmdlet'i.

 ```azurepowershell-interactive
 $virtualNetwork | Set-AzureRmVirtualNetwork
 ```

-## <a name="gwsubnet"></a>Bir ağ geçidi alt ağı Ekle
+## <a name="gwsubnet"></a>Bir ağ geçidi alt ağı ekleme

-Ağ geçidi alt ağı sanal ağ geçidi hizmetlerini kullanmak ayrılmış IP adresleri içerir.
-Aşağıdaki örnekler, bir ağ geçidi alt ağı eklemek için kullanın:
+Ağ geçidi alt ağı sanal ağ geçidi hizmetlerinin kullandığı ayrılmış IP adreslerini içerir.
+Bir ağ geçidi alt ağı eklemek için aşağıdaki örnekleri kullanın:

 Vnet'inizi için bir değişken ayarlayın.